Coronavirus COVID-19 Response

 What about privacy?

 Starship never shares customer information and does not store such information on its robots.
-Although the robots are equipped with nine cameras, we minimise the amount of information that we collect.
+Although the robots are equipped with twelve cameras, we minimise the amount of information that we collect.

 When the robots are operated by a human operator, the images are transmitted exclusively via a lower resolution feed, which is further obfuscated to conceal individual identities.